qcoumes/dgeq/docs/query_syntax.md

 Filters are created by using the standard `field=value` of query strings.
 The `field` portion must correspond to a particular field of the queried model.

-You can also query on related model using a dot `.` notation.
+You can also query on a related model using a dot `.` notation.
 For example, considering the following data :

 ```json